nekrasov-d/digital-filters/README.md

 ### filter_design.py ###

-All the dessigns here (so far) require some initializing stuff.
+Most of the dessigns here (so far) require some initializing stuff.
 This program is supposed to generate all this stuff.
 It doesn't have any command line arguments.
 To use it you need to edit it.
 Find "Conrol point" section in the main loop.
 Parameter names are self-documented.
 Select filter type, band, etc.